 AGCO, the Duluth-based farm equipment maker, said it is laying off 24 workers at a plant in Kansas and said more layoffs may occur in the weeks ahead.

 The company behind the Massey Ferguson, Challenger and other equipment brands said workers at its Hesston plant will be affected by the initial layoffs.
-The plant makes combines, balers and mowers sold in the U.S. and exported around the world.
+The plant, which employs about 1,500 workers, makes combines, balers and mowers sold in the U.S. and exported around the world.